medialab/xan/docs/cmd/transform.md

 john,DAVIS
 mary,SUE

-Note that the given expression will be given the target column as its implicit value, which means that the latter command can also be written as:

-    $ xan transform surname 'upper(_)'

-Or even shorter:
+When using unary functions, the above command can be written even shorter:

     $ xan transfrom surname upper

+The above example work on a single column but the command is perfectly able to transform multiple columns at once using a selection:

+    $ xan transform name,surname,fullname upper

 For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.